-In terms of discretionary international travel, restrictions are beginning to ease.
-The government restricted entry to Canada for non-residents for non-essential travel from all international destinations, including U.S. residents.
+In terms of discretionary international travel, restrictions began to ease in the late summer and early fall of 2021.
 In August 2021, the Canada-U.S. border restrictions were eased and allowed for U.S. citizens and permanent residents of the U.S., who meet specific criteria to qualify as fully vaccinated, to enter Canada for discretionary travel.
 Similarly, discretionary travel to Canada from other international destinations resumed in September 2021 as well, with similar requirements for those travelling from the U.S. On November 8, 2021, the U.S. reopened its land border to allow fully vaccinated Canadians to travel into the U.S. for non-essential purposes.
 The easing of these restrictions is starting to allow discretionary travellers from outside Canada to visit, which helps the tourism and hospitality industry.